SiliconLabs/platform_applications/platform_uart_ldma_circular_buffer/README.md

 ## How the Project Works ##

 The application sits in EM1 until an interrupt occurs.
-After typing into Tera Term and pressing enter, the serial signal from the USB is converted by the CP2102N into a UART signal that is readable by the GG11.
-The application then receives a data byte from the UART and transfers it to the UART's FIFO.
+After typing into Tera Term, the serial data from the USB is converted by the CP2102N into a UART signal that is stored into the GG11's USART RX FIFO.
 The LDMA is configured to start a transfer as soon as it sees data available in the FIFO.
-AFter the LDMA transfers BUFFER_SIZE/2 bytes of data to the RX buffer, the LDMA interrupts.
-In the interrupt handler, the application updates the stop index of the circular buffer.
+AFter the LDMA transfers BUFFER_SIZE/2 bytes of data to the circular buffer, the LDMA triggers an interrupt.
+In the interrupt handler, the application updates the stop index of the circular buffer to either 0 or BUFFER_SIZE/2.

+In the case where less than BUFFER_SIZE/2 data bytes are received, the LDMA interrupt will not trigger.
+This presents an issue to the user: the circular buffer contains updated data, but the stop index is not updated.
+To fix this, the RX Timeout feature triggers an interrupt after 256 baud times if a new UART frame isn't received after a end of frame event.
+The interrupt handler updates the stop index according to the number of LDMA transfers that occured.

 ## .sls Projects Used ##